 4.7.2 General on-network architecture for use of MBS by MC services

 Figure 4.7.2-1 presents a high-level architectural view of mission critical services when using MBS.
-The shown architecture is consistent with 3GPP TS 23.501 [7], 3GPP TS 23.247 [15] and 3GPP TS 23.468 [16].
+The shown architecture is consistent with 3GPP TS 23.501 [7] and 3GPP TS 23.247 [15].

 MCX services use MBS control plane capabilities by initiating access via Nmb13, Nmb10 or N33.
 MBS user plane capabilities can be accessed via N6mb or Nmb8.
 MCX servers can initiate access to MBS PCC capabilities supported by PCF via N5 or N33.
 If the MCX server and the 5GS are in different trust domains with respect to MBS, N33 needs to be used to gain access to the MBS control plane capabilities and the PCC capabilities.

+The 5G-GC1 reference point, which exists between the MCX client and the MCX server, is used for application layer signalling for the control of mission critical service delivery over MBS session.
+The functions of this reference point are defined in clause 7.3.

 Figure 4.7.2-1: Architectural view of a mission critical system when using MBS